ericproffitt/TopicModelsVB.jl/README.md

 ...
 ```

-Subtracting the memory used by the shared corpus attached to each model, we see in this case that the low memory version of LDA uses only 0.9% of the RAM that the full memory LDA model uses.
+Subtracting the memory used by the shared corpus attached to each model, we see that in this case the low memory version of LDA uses only 0.9% of the RAM that the full memory model uses.

 Here are the relative memory consumption benchmarks for all supported models:
 ![Memory Benchmarks](https://github.com/esproff/TopicModelsVB.jl/blob/master/images/memtmvb.png)